naaaahTheDev/DoodleDB/README.md

 ## Q&A
 **What are IDs?**
-- Each dataset within an array has an ID value.
+- Each object within a collection has an ID value.
 This value increases depending on its order in the array.
 If it is at position one, the ID will be 1.

 ## License
 This project is under the MIT license.
 Read more about this license at **[LICENSE](https://opensource.org/license/mit/)**.